xalaida/super-mario-js-clone/README.md

 - REFACTOR: extract all if-statements outside of update() render() functions if they are static
 - REFACTOR: move all level load declarations into JSON
 - REFACTOR: use object/array destruction with json spec parsing
-- REFACTOR: check all config variables and refactor the Config class with override() method and kind of deepMerging feature
 - REFACTOR: swap console.log alerts on super classes with throwing an errors
 - REFACTOR: refactor all references from the component or entity to game scene methods with EventBus pattern
 - REFACTOR: think about replacing all promises with async / await calls